antoinece/antoinece.github.io/src/content/blog/first-post.md

   Votre navigateur ne supporte pas la lecture de vidéos.
 </video>

-## How does Vroum Engine manage colisions ?
+## How does Vroum Engine handle collisions?

-At first it check the collisions between an object and all the other objects and do this for evry objects
+Initially, it checks collisions between each object and every other object.
+This is done for all objects.

 ---
 <video controls style="width: 100%; height: auto;">